Lights Over Paris

 Lights Over Paris was an American rock band formed in Los Angeles, California.
-Ranked #6 on Billboard's Heatseekers Albums in August 2010, the band's music video for the song "Turn Off the Lights" was featured on Yahoo!
-Music, MTV, VH1 and received over 1 million views on YouTube.
+Their EP Turn Off the Lights charted at number 6 on Billboard's Heatseekers Albums in August 2010, and the band's music video for the song "Turn Off the Lights" was featured on Yahoo!
+Music, MTV, VH1 and received over one million views on YouTube.

-The band also hired artists such as singer Dev and hip-hop artist Game to record on its songs.
+The band also hired artists such as singer Dev and rapper Game to record on its songs.
 The band is now on an indefinite hiatus due to Robert Mawhinney's conviction and imprisonment for fraudulently obtaining four bank loans in October 2013.

-History

-Beginnings
+Career

 On April 13, 2010, Lights Over Paris released its first EP, Turn Off the Lights, on Digital Records/Type One Records.
 Three of the EPs' songs, "Melody", "Lime Light Girl" and "Rescue Me", were mixed by noted engineers Tom Lord-Alge and Chris Lord-Alge.

 The music video for "Turn Off the Lights" was shot at various locations in Los Angeles.
 The video was premiered on Yahoo!
 Music MTV, VH1 and received over one million views on YouTube.